ACTIVITIES OF THE INTERNATIONAL ENVIRONMENT FORUM

 NATIONAL BAHÁ'Í COMMUNITIES

 The national Bahá'í administrative body of the United States wrote a letter (also available as pdf) to all the American Bahá'í community on 25 February 2010 informing them of the Bahá'í International Community Seven Year Plan of Action on Climate Change and encouraging them to study and reflect on the Bahá'í teachings on the environment and to incorporate greater awareness of the environment in their community life and core activities.
 They included the IEF web site among the resources available.
 A second message was sent in 2011.
 In March 2012, a third message on climate change was sent to raise awareness of the moral dimensions of this issue and to call for specific actions during Earth Week (22-29 April 2012).
-In January 2013, they again wrote to the American Baha'i community about the action plan on climate change, and encouraged continued learning and reflection on the problem through the Wilmette Institute's seven week course on climate change (based on the IEF course) and the National Preach-in on Global Warming sponsored by Interfaith Power and Light (8-10 February 2013) where relevant Baha'i materials are available.
+In January 2013, they again wrote to the American Baha'i community about the action plan on climate change, and encouraged continued learning and reflection on the problem through the Wilmette Institute's eight week course on climate change (based on the IEF course) and the National Preach-in on Global Warming sponsored by Interfaith Power and Light (8-10 February 2013) where relevant Baha'i materials are available.
+This event was renamed Faith Climate Action Week in 2016, and another message was sent in March 2016 encouraging all Baha'i communities to participate.

-The IEF has designed and co-sponsored a distance-learning course on Sustainable Development and the Prosperity of Humankind offered through the Wilmette Institute On-line Baha'i Learning Center four times since 2005, and again in 2013.
+The IEF has designed and co-sponsored a distance-learning course on Sustainable Development and the Prosperity of Humankind offered through the Wilmette Institute On-line Baha'i Learning Center almost every year since 2005.
 All the faculty have been members of IEF.
-The IEF interfaith course on Scientific and Spiritual Dimensions of Climate Change (http://iefworld.org/ssdcc0.html) has also been adapted for the Wilmette Institute in 2013 as mentioned above.
+The IEF interfaith course on Scientific and Spiritual Dimensions of Climate Change (http://iefworld.org/ssdcc0.html) has also been adapted for the Wilmette Institute in 2013 as mentioned above and is now offered every year.
 The IEF has co-sponsored activities of the US Bahá'í Community on Education for Sustainable Development.

 The Bahá'í Community of Canada collaborated with IEF in the organization of its 11th Conference in Ottawa on 12-14 October 2007 on the theme "Responding to Climate Change: Scientific Realities, Spiritual Imperatives."
 One result was a letter in March 2008 from the Canadian national Bahá'í administrative body to all local communities calling attention to the pressing global challenge of climate change and asking them to demonstrate ever-increasing sensitivity to environmental issues in the design and implementation of community activities.
 A further letter was sent in July 2009 along with suggestions for greening community activities, and another letterin October 2009 drawing attention to the Bahá'ís joining a global plan for "generational change" on climate change.
 The National Spiritual Assembly of the Bahá'ís of Canada has also designated specific advisers on the environment, sustainable development and climate change.